Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Introduction

 We now outline how any unitary Pauli rotation $U=\exp(-i\varphi/2\mathcal{P})$, where $\mathcal{P}$ is an $N$-qubit Pauli string $\mathcal{P}\in\{I, X, Y, Z\}^{\otimes N}$, is decomposed into a sequence of three gate operations up to local Clifford transformations -- namely two MS gates and one local parameterized rotation.
 We mostly follow the same derivation as in Ref.~\cite{Müller2011Simulating}, however with an ancilla-free approach.
-For that purpose, we assume that $\mathcal{P}$ is $n$-local \footnote{The terminology $n$-local refers to the number $n$ of non-identitiy Pauli operators $P \in \{X, Y, Z\}$ in the Pauli string $\mathcal{P}$.}, and, w.l.o.g.~always acts non-trivially on some qubit $j$.
+For that purpose, we assume that $\mathcal{P}$ is $n$-local (with $n\leq N$) and, w.l.o.g.~always acts non-trivially on some qubit $j$.
 Let us consider the unitary operator